 How women can start investing

 If you want to begin investing but don’t know where to start, our free Learn App might just be what you are looking for.
-Or, if you’re ready to take the plunge, why not download MyWallSt now for a seven-day free trial?!
+Or, if you’re ready to take the plunge, why not download MyWallSt now for a free access?!

 The above article is part seven of MyWallSt’s Women In Investing series.
 Check out the other titles in the series so far.